 This publication brought England’s first attempt to create a colony in America to a wider audience.
 It features the account of Roanoake – the lost colony.
 Established from 1584-1590, this North Carolina colony was documented by Thomas Harriot and the artist John White.
 It’s story appears in Hakluyt’s extensive text and we were able to show visitors the pages with the names of those first English colonists to America – men, women and children.

-The Relation of a Voyage Unto New England, James Davies diary
+2) The Relation of a Voyage unto New England

 This text relates to the Mayflower story directly.
 The voyage was the idea of a group of Separatists living in Leiden.
 They were religious exiles from James I’s England.
 In Holland, some printed texts banned at home and smuggled them back into England.
 William Brewster was one of these printers, and was a Mayflower passenger in 1620.